paulovn/pyDAWG/README.rst

 	Words numbering is done for the whole DAWG.
 If new words are added with ``add_word`` or ``add_word_unchecked``,
-	then current numbering is lost and when method ``word2index`` or ``index2word`` is called, then DAWG is renumbered.
+	then current numbering is lost and when method ``word2index`` or ``index2word`` is called, then the DAWG is renumbered.

-	Because of that frequent mixing these two groups of method will degrade performance.
+	Because of that, frequent mixing of these two groups of methods will degrade performance.